 When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures in governmental funds.
 However, in the Statement of Activities, the costs of those assets is allocated over their estimated useful lives and reported as depreciation.
-As a result, fund balances decrease by the amount of financial resources expended, whereas net position decreases by the amount that depreciation exceeds capital outlay.
+As a result, fund balances decrease by the amount of financial resources expended, whereas net position decreases by the amount of depreciation charged for the year.

-Depreciation \$ (191,482)
+Depreciation \$ (193,907)

-Loss on equipment disposal (1,379)

-Capital outlay 54,950
+Conveyance (2,859)

-Total \$ (137.911)
+Total \$ (196,766)